tbp.monty.frameworks.utils#

 Determine k_n given the number of datapoints.

-k_n specified in hyperparameter may not be possible to achive with the number of data points collected.
-This function checks for that and adjusts k_n.
+The k_n specified in the hyperparameter may not be possible to achieve with the number of data points collected, so this function checks and adjusts k_n.

 - Parameters:

-k_n – current number k neareast neighbors specified for graph building
+k_n – Current number of k nearest neighbors specified for graph building.

 - Returns:

-Calculate custom distances modulated by point normal and curvature.
+Calculate custom distances modulated by surface normal and curvature.

 - Parameters:

-search_curvature – magnitude of sensed curvature (maximum if using two principal curvatures).
-Is used to modulate the search spheres thickness in the direction of the point normal. shape=1
+search_curvature – Magnitude of sensed curvature (maximum if using two principal curvatures) used to modulate the search sphere thickness in the direction of the surface normal (shape=1).

 - Returns: